-Daan Pasture from Leuven, Belgium, started his BME studies this autumn and attends the Service Business Management programme at the Leppävaara Campus of Laurea.
-Daan chose to study in Finland because he was particularly interested in the courses offered in the Laurea Service Business Management degree programme.
+Daan Pasture from Leuven, Belgium, started his BME studies this autumn and attends the Business Management programme at the Leppävaara Campus of Laurea.
+Daan chose to study in Finland because he was particularly interested in the courses offered in the Laurea Business Management degree programme.
 The Finnish nature and an interest in animal spotting are also close to Daan’s heart.

 One of the decisive factors in selecting a place to study was his hobby, cheerleading.
 Daan now practices with the Finnish National Cheerleading Team, co-ed division.
 Next season he will be training the team as well.
 Thanks to this hobby, Daan has picked up the Finnish language surprisingly well, because all of his teammates are Finnish speakers.